Minimum Wage Question and Answer

 No. A recent rigorous study by economists at the University of California examining the impact of minimum wage increases on teen unemployment found that even minimum wage increases implemented during times of high unemployment – such as the recessions of 1990-1991, 2001 and 2007-2009 – did not result in job losses for teens or slow employment growth.

 Critics like to suggest that the last increase in the federal minimum wage in 2009 caused a spike in teen unemployment.
-But as an Economic Policy Institute analysis shows, teen unemployment rises faster than adult joblessness during every recession – whether or not the minimum wage goes up.
+But as a NELP report demonstrated in 2011, teen unemployment rises faster than adult joblessness during every recession – whether or not the minimum wage goes up.
 This is because teens are the last hired, and so are always the first fired when the economy shrinks and adults compete with them for scarce jobs.

 No. Most minimum wage employers are service sector businesses that are tied to a state because that is where their customers are – businesses like fast food, retail stores, and home health care services, for example.
 Indeed, a New York Times profile of businesses on either side of the Washington/Idaho border at a time when Washington’s minimum wage was nearly $3 higher than Idaho’s found that businesses in Washington were flourishing, despite predictions that the higher minimum wage would send jobs and businesses fleeing across the state line.